Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 +0: Driver slot number
 +1: Driver segment number,
-    FFh if the driver is embedded within a Nextor kernel ROM (must be always FFh in current version)
-+2: Device number
+    FFh if the driver is embedded within a Nextor kernel ROM +2: Device number
-+3: Logical unit number
++3: Unused (was "LUN index" in Nextor 2)
 +4..+7: Starting sector
 ```

 An .IDRVR error will be returned if the specified driver does not exist or is not a device-based driver.
-An .IDEVL error will be returned if the device with the specified device and logical unit numbers does not exists in the driver.
+An .IDEVN error will be returned if the device with the specified device and logical unit numbers does not exists in the driver.
 In these cases, the previous drive mapping will not be modified.

 A .RAMDX error will be returned if the drive specified is H: and a RAM disk exists.